AdamOlsson/PosePrediction/README.md

 # Overview
-A python package for performing pose predictions using [PyTorch](https://pytorch.org/).
+A python package for pose predictions using [PyTorch](https://pytorch.org/).
 The code in this package is based on the research in [Realtime Multi-Person 2D Pose Estimation using Part Affinity Fields](https://arxiv.org/abs/1611.08050) which eventually became [OpenPose](https://github.com/CMU-Perceptual-Computing-Lab/openpose), a more extensive package for pose predictions.
 This package serves as a lightweight version of OpenPose with the bare minimum features.
-The motivation is that this package provides a fast and easy installation for anyone who whishes to get going with pose predictions.
+The motivation is that this package provides a fast and easy installation for anyone who wishes to get going with pose predictions.
 <center><img src="docs/snatch.gif"></center>

 # Installation

-Requires swig which can easily be installed on Linux using:
+Swig is required which can easily be installed on Linux using:

 ```
 sudo apt-get install swig